-Analysis of the Oregon oceanfront housing market from 2004–2015 found that the legal option for armoring private property can increase the value of vulnerable properties by 13% to 22%, but adjacent ineligible properties that are prohibited from armoring sell for 8 % less due to the potential for increased damage from deflected wave action.
-Adjacent properties that aren’t vulnerable to erosion are not impacted either way.
+Analyzing the Oregon oceanfront housing market from 2004–2015, the researchers found that armoring properties legally eligible for such protection can increase their value by 13 to 22 percent, but adjacent properties ineligible for armoring sell for 8 percent less, due to the potential for increased damage from deflected wave action.
+Adjacent properties not vulnerable to erosion are not affected either way.

 Oregon’s land use rules aim to protect beaches and dunes from over-development, which includes a prohibition on “armoring” private property.
 Only properties developed or slated for development prior to January 1, 1977 are exempt from the restriction on shoreline armoring.
 A consequence of this land use policy is that armored shoreline properties can change sediment flows and redirect wave action to erode shoreline at adjacent, unarmored properties.

 For more on this study from Oregon State University (OSU) researchers, see the related OSU Press Release.